sraikund16/torch-release-notes/2.8.0/final.md

 # Tracked Regressions
 ### Windows wheel builds with CUDA 12.9.1 stack overflow during build ([#156181](https://github.com/pytorch/pytorch/issues/156181))
-Due to a bug introduced in CUDA 12.9.1, we are unable to complete Windows wheel builds with this version.
+Due to a bug introduced in CUDA 12.9.1, we are unable to complete full Windows wheel builds with this version, as compilation of `torch.segment_reduce()` crashes the build.
+Thus, we provide a wheel without `torch.segment_reduce()` included in order to sidestep the issue.
+If you need support for `torch.segment_reduce()`, please utilize a different version.

 # Backwards Incompatible Changes